yusladi80/data-modeling/README.md

 This repository presents a well-structured data model that captures the essential entities and relationships required for an e-commerce platform.
 It focuses on optimizing database performance, ensuring data integrity, and providing a seamless user experience.
 The data model encompasses entities such as products, customers, orders, payments, and inventory, capturing their relationships and interactions.

-I hope this repository serves as a valuable resource for designing a robust data model for your e-commerce website.
+I hope this repository serves as a valuable resource.
 Happy modeling!